 In order to effectively regulate its functioning, the Board has adopted regulations (available at www.gruppotim.it About Us section - Governance channel/Governance Tools/Regulations) which defines the procedures for convening, organizing, holding and documenting meetings, the procedures for taking minutes of meetings, the organization of the flow of information to Directors and the duties of confidentiality to which they are bound.
-The Regulations of the Board of Directors were amended during 2022 and, most recently, by resolution dated December 14, 2023, in order to regulate in greater detail how to manage cases in which directors have interests outside of the company and additional cases of potential conflict of interest.
+The current version of the Rules of the Board of Directors was adopted by resolution on December 14, 2023, in order to regulate in greater detail how to handle cases in which directors have non-corporate interests and additional cases of potential conflict of interest.

 The Board Regulations expressly provide for the possibility of Group managers attending Board meetings.
-During the financial year 2023, the latter ensured continuous participation in the meetings of the Board and of the board's internal committees.
+During the financial year 2024, the latter ensured continuous participation in the meetings of the Board and of the board's internal committees.
 Internal regulations similar to the Regulations of the Board of Directors, for its composition and operation, have been adopted by the individual Board's internal committees (see Committees section).